ShortsKing/Kat-OS/README.md

     `add reg,#val` adds the number `val` to the value in `reg`

 * **mov**
-     reg,#val puts the number val into the register named reg.
+     `mov reg,#val` puts the number `val` into the register named `reg`.

 * **name:**
-     'labels the next line name.'0
+     `name:` labels the next line `name`.

 * **cmp**
-    'reg,#val compares the value in reg with the number val.'
+    `cmp reg,#val` compares the value in `reg` with the number `val`.

 * **Suffix ne**
-    'causes the command to be executed only if the last comparison determined that the numbers were not equal.'
+    causes the command to be executed only if the last comparison determined that the numbers were not equal.

-* **.globl lbl**
+* **.globl**
-    'makes the label lbl accessible from other files.'
+    `.globl lbl` makes the label `lbl` accessible from other files.

 * **Suffix ls**
-    'causes the command to be executed only if the last comparison determined that the first number was less than or the same as the second.
-Unsigned.'
+    causes the command to be executed only if the last comparison determined that the first number was less than or the same as the second.
+Unsigned.

 * **Suffix hi**
-    'causes the command to be executed only if the last comparison determined that the first number was higher than the second.
-Unsigned.'
+    causes the command to be executed only if the last comparison determined that the first number was higher than the second.
+Unsigned.

 * **push**
-    '{reg1,reg2,...} copies the registers in the list reg1,reg2,... onto the top of the stack.
-Only general purpose registers and lr can be pushed.'
+    `push {reg1,reg2,...}` copies the registers in the list `reg1,reg2,...` onto the top of the stack.
+Only general purpose registers and `lr` can be pushed.

 * **bl lbl**
-    'sets lr to the address of the next instruction and then branches to the label lbl.'
+    sets `lr` to the address of the next instruction and then branches to the label `lbl`.

 * **Argument shift**
-    'reg,lsl #val shifts the binary representation of the number in reg left by val before using it in the operation before.'
+    `reg,lsl #val shifts the binary representation of the number in reg left by val before using it in the operation before.'

 * **pop**
     '{reg1,reg2,...} copies the values from the top of the stack into the register list reg1,reg2,....
 Only general purpose registers and pc can be popped.'